FrancescoCt/EducationTypescript/README.md

 ## 💻 How to test it

 * Download the current repository and test it on localhost or try it online.
-Here is the [link to CodePen]([https://francescoct.github.io/projects/hackerNews/dist/](https://codepen.io/Francesco-Catania/pen/ExqmMdX)).
+Here is the link to [CodePen](https://codepen.io/Francesco-Catania/pen/ExqmMdX).